patrik1970/slim-tracking-api/README.md

-#  Issue-tracking Web API with ASP.NET CORE and .NET 6.
+#  Slim issue-tracking Web API with ASP.NET CORE and .NET 6.

 The following project demonstrates an issue-tracking Web API.